-Students requiring a parking spot should complete a Parking Privilege Application Form found in the Main Office.
-Students will have until the Friday of the second week of school to submit their application.
+Students requiring a parking spot should complete a Parking Privilege Application Form.
 If we have more applications then available student parking spaces, a lottery will be held to fairly allocate the parking tags.
 Retention of this privilege will depend upon strict adherence to conditions outlined at the time of application.
 Unauthorized vehicles will be ticketed and/or towed without notice.
 Failure to follow the parking rules or driving in an unsafe manner will result in the loss of parking privileges.
 Parking permits are not transferable to other students.
 Vehicles parked on school property are out of bounds to students during the school day except when they are arriving or leaving.
 Waiting inside a vehicle is not permitted, nor may students smoke or listen to music in their vehicles.
-Student parking is not permitted in the south lot (entrance off of Major Mackenzie).
-Students parked in the south lot will be ticketed and/or towed without notice.